ragingwind/pwa-manifest-cli/readme.md

 ### --icons

-`icons` requires `the path` or `http address` of source image.
-It will generated those of icons in multiple sizes under the actual size of the source image and the names of resized image presetting in manifest are not able to be changed by option yet.
+`path` or `http address` can be used for icons of source image.
+It will generated those of icons in multiple sizes (144, 192 and 512) and named by size of image into manifest.
+There is no way to be able to be changed by option yet.

 ## License